Call for Submissions

 - Strong takeaways – make sure to include exactly what you expect attendees to learn, and why this talk would be valuable to them.

-We will accept several kinds of submissions for the summit:
+We accept several types of formats for submissions:

 - Presentations: Describe completed or ongoing GUR/UX work, with clearly defined topics and takeaways for the audience.